m0re4u/torcs-client/README.md

 # Python client for TORCS with network plugin for the 2012 SCRC

 This is a copy of the reimplementation in Python 3 by @moltob of the original SCRC TORCS client pySrcrcClient from @lanquarden.
 It is used to teach ideas of computational intelligence.
+The file `my_driver.py` contains a shell to start writing your own driver.

 ## `Client`